AthennaIO/Template/CONTRIBUTING.md

 # Contributing

-SecJS is a community driven project.
+Athenna is a community driven project.
 You are free to contribute in any of the following ways.

 - [Coding style](#coding-style)
 - [Fix bugs by creating PR's](#fix-bugs-by-creating-prs)